hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/devapps/how-to-do-printer-maintenance.md

         IPrinterExtensionAsyncOperation operationContext
             = context.Queue.SendBidiSetRequestAsync(BidiQueryInput.Text, callback);

-        // Note: The &#39;operationContext&#39; object can be used to cancel the operation if required.
+        // Note: The 'operationContext' object can be used to cancel the operation if required.
     }
     catch (Exception exception)
     {